Universality of high-dimensional spanning forests and sandpiles: The length and capacity of the loop-erased random walk

 for every $n\geq 1$ and $\lambda > 0$. \end{enumerate} \end{lemma}

 Note that, in the other direction, we have the trivial inequalities $\ell_n \geq n$ and $\rho_n \leq n$.

 \begin{proof}

 We first prove item 1.
 Observe that the conditional distribution of $\langle X_i \rangle_{i \geq \ell_n}$ given $X^{\ell_n}$ is equal to the distribution of a random walk started at $X_{\ell_n}$ and conditioned never to return to the set of vertices visited by $\LE(X)^{n-1}$.
-This is essentially the \textbf{Laplacian random walk} representation of loop-erased random walk, see \cite{Lawler87}.
+(This is the same observation that is used to derive the \emph{Laplacian random walk} representation of loop-erased random walk, see \cite{Lawler87}.)
 Thus, the conditional distribution of $X$ given $\LE(X) = \gamma$ can be described as follows.
-For each finite path $x$ in $G$, let $w(x)$ be its random walk weight
+For each finite path $\eta$ in $G$, let $w(\eta)$ be its random walk weight

 For each time $n \geq 0$, let $L_n=L_n(\LE(X))$ be the set of finite loops in $G$ that start and end at $\LE(X)_n$ and do not hit the trace of $\LE(X)^{n-1}$ (which we consider to be the empty set if $n=0$).
 In particular, $L_n$ includes the loop of length zero at $\LE(X)_n$ for each $n \geq 0$.
 Then the random walk segments $\langle X_i \rangle_{i=\ell_n}^{\ell_{n+1}-1}$ are conditionally independent given $\LE(X)$, and have law given by